 • Legal uncertainty is a key factor in location decisions.
 Foreign-owned multinationals play a pivotal role in Dutch employment and innovation.
-But recent examples, including Shell and Unilever, show that a hostile litigation environment can accelerate disinvestment.
+But recent examples show that a hostile litigation environment can at least contribute to accelerating, if not even trigger, disinvestment.
 With 19 percent of Dutch jobs tied to foreign MNCs, and FDI stock already the highest in the EU, policymakers should treat the legal unpredictability brought by collective action as a serious risk to economic prosperity.